sreenivas9949/Zomato-Restuarant-Analysis/Dataset/Readme.md

-## This Datasets comprises of 21 Columns and 9501 rows
+## This Dataset comprises of 21 Columns and 9501 rows